maxh/maxheinritz.com/_posts/2022-08-07-backend-ctx.md

 ## Name

-Calling it `ctx` instead of `context` helps reify the concept as a first-class idea in the application, separate from other notions of context at the language or framework leve.
+Calling it `ctx` instead of `context` helps reify the concept as a first-class idea in the application, separate from other notions of context at the language or framework level.
 It's also fewer characters.

 ## Usage